Ruth L. Okediji - (Co-Chair)

 Margo A. Bagley

 Margo A. Bagley is an Asa Griggs Candler Professor of Law at Emory University School of Law.
 She rejoined the Emory faculty in 2016 after a decade at the University of Virginia, School of Law, where she was most recently the Hardy Cross Dillard Professor of Law.
-Her scholarship focuses on comparative issues relating to patents and biotechnology, pharmaceuticals and access to medicines, and technology transfer.
-She is a faculty lecturer with the Munich Intellectual Property Law Center at the Max Planck Institute in Germany, and also has taught international patent law and related courses in China, Cuba, Israel, and Singapore.
+Her scholarship focus includes issues relating to patents, biotechnology, and technology transfer and she helped develop the joint Emory University-Georgia Institute of Technology TI:GER technology commercialization education program.
 Professor Bagley served on the National Academies’ Committee on University Management of Intellectual Property: Lessons from a Generation of Experience, Research, and Dialogue (2008–2011), as well as on the UN Convention on Biological Diversity’s Ad Hoc Technical Expert Group on Digital Sequence Information on Genetic Resources (2018).
-She received her J.D. in 1996 from Emory University, where she was a Robert W. Woodruff Fellow, an editor of the Emory Law Journal, and elected to Order of the Coif.
+She holds a B.S. degree in Chemical Engineering from the University of Wisconsin at Madison and worked in R&D for both the Procter & Gamble Company and the Coca Cola Company.
+She is a co-inventor on a U.S. patent for reduced-fat peanut butter, and also held research internships at Oak Ridge National Laboratory, Lawrence Livermore National Laboratory, AT& T Bell Laboratories, and the NASA Marshall Space Flight Center.
+She received her J.D. in 1996 from Emory University, where she was a Robert W. Woodruff Fellow and elected to Order of the Coif, and practiced law with Finnegan, Henderson, Farabow, Garrett & Dunner, LLP and Smith Gambrell & Russell, LLP.

 Wesley M. Cohen